worldcoin/hubble-commander/docs/contracts-upgradeability.md

 Cons:

-- We loose batch/tx history (or need to aggregate data from many deployments)
+- We lose batch/tx history (or need to aggregate data from many deployments)
-- Requires admin / centralised
+- Requires admin (centralisation)
     - need to disable new deposits and batch all pending deposits
     - need to transfer tokens to the new Vault SC
     - disable old deployment to prevent forking